Welcome to the Duke Catholic Center! Welcome to the Church!

 Do you simply want to learn more about the Church before making a more official step?

 The Rite of Christian Initiation for Adults (RCIA) may be for you.
 RCIA is a process during which people learn and talk about the basics of the Church and Church teaching.
 We have a full RCIA program for students and Duke Catholic community members.
 Generally, preparation for the sacraments starts in the fall semester but please contact us at whatever time of the year because we have flexibility to start preparation at different times.
-Please contact Catherine Preston at email@example.com or (919) 257-1799.
+Please contact Sister Marcia Ternes at firstname.lastname@example.org or (203) 600-8934.

 Here are some student and community members’ reflections about the process…